Family Travel on a Budget: Tips and Tricks (2025)

 It may take more time, but your wallet will thank you.
 I’ve planned all my trips single-handedly, which over time has probably saved me 10s of thousands of dollars.

-The beaten path is almost always pricier than the less trudged path.
+The beaten path is almost always pricier than the less-travelled path.
 Of course, we all want to see famous sites -they’re popular for a reason.

 But when you insist on staying in the most popular cities, and following the typical tourist agenda, then its going to add up.
 The more popular something is, the more expensive it will be.

-Staying in the less-touristy place doesn’t mean you won’t have a good time.
+Staying in a less-touristy place doesn’t mean you won’t have a good time.
 You can find some true gems and unique experiences when you aren’t following the common path.

 You can save a lot of money by booking in advance.
 One way to save on a Disney Cruise for example, is to be one of the first ones to book.